idreyn/yelling-at-trains/content/post/optimists-guide-to-caltrain.md

 ---
-title: "An Optimist's Guide to the Caltrain"
+title: "The Optimist's Guide to the Caltrain"
 date: 2018-10-08T12:00:00-07:00
 draft: false
 ---